codepath/android-rest-client-template/README.md

 }
 ```

 Note there is a separate `User` object but it will not actually be declared as a separate table.
 By using the `@Embedded` annotation, the fields in this class will be stored as part of the Tweet table.
-Room specifically disallows references between two different entities for performance reasons (see https://developer.android.com/training/data-storage/room/referencing-data), so declaring it this way causes the data to be denormalized as one table.
+Room specifically does not load references between two different entities for performance reasons (see https://developer.android.com/training/data-storage/room/referencing-data), so declaring it this way causes the data to be denormalized as one table.

 ```java
 // models/User.java